 Because this guitar sounds so good, it’s perfect for the beginner who needs some encouragement.
-As we mentioned earlier, it can be discouraging for kids when they play and it doesn’t sound good.

-- Ideal first “real” guitar for a child.
+- Ideal first real guitar for a child.

 - Authentic sound to encourage budding rockstars.

 Rogue Starter Acoustic Guitar

-Best Custom Guitar
+Best Custom Guitar for Kids

 - The blend of wood used for the material makes it durable.